-Upcycled Art (created from junk!)
+Upcycled Art (making pretty unique gifts from junk!)

 Junk Mail Art offers beautiful and unique art collage prints and greetings cards, featuring places in Cornwall and the Isles of Scilly.
 A lovely way to pretty up a wall, or send a card to someone you love.
 Custom commissions are welcomed.